Tenant Development Services

 Back to top

-The use of construction cranes for off-airport projects usually requires approval by Transport Canada and Nav Canada.
-It is recommended that both agencies be contacted well in advance of the anticipated date that the crane will be required (Transport Canada requires a minimum of 90 days advance notice) to ensure sufficient processing time for the approval.
-Once approvals are received from Transport Canada and Nav Canada, either organization may issue instructions to the applicant to contact the Calgary Airport Authority (for information on what is required by the Calgary Airport Authority for crane approvals, please see the instructions included with the YYC Crane Application Form).
+The use of construction cranes for off-airport projects usually requires assessment by Transport Canada and Nav Canada.
+It is recommended that both agencies be contacted well in advance of the anticipated date that the crane will be required (both agencies usually require a minimum of 90 days advance notice) to ensure sufficient processing time for the assessment.
+Once assessments are received from Transport Canada and Nav Canada, either organization may issue instructions to the applicant to contact the Authority (for information on what is required by The Calgary Airport Authority for crane assessments, please see the instructions included with the YYC Crane Assessment Form).

 For any off-airport development project or crane operation, it is the responsibility of the applicant to contact these other agencies directly: